The Food Wars! Season 4 release date is confirmed for October 11, 2019, the Fall 2019 anime season.

 The story is based on the Food Wars! manga series that is published in Weekly Shonen Jump and the magazine announced that the entire manga is ending.
-Which means that Food Wars!
-Shokugeki no Soma Season 4 (The Plate of God) is likely also the ending!

 The manga announcement came out on June 3, 2019, with Weekly Shonen Jump stating that the manga’s ending would be released on June 17, 2019.
 The final chapter was Food Wars!
 Chapter 315.